ISU-WebDevClub/club-documents/operations-manual.md

 *During the initial startup period of the club, there will not be a large emphasis on web development services marketing.
 Once the club is in a position where it wants to begin outreach and start projects for other clubs, students, and organizations, this section can be updated to reflect marketing strategies.
 They will most likely consist of emailing listservs, utilizing online media, handing out pamphlets to other clubs at ClubFest, and hanging flyers around campus.*

 ### Meeting Schedule
 The WDC will meet at a time and place to be determined each semester based on the availability of club members.
-A meeting poll, such as Doodle, will be sent out to all members within the first few weeks to establish what time and place works best for everyone.
+A meeting poll will be sent out to all members within the first few weeks to establish what time and place works best for everyone.
 The location will be on campus.
 The President or Vice President will be in charge of reserving the meeting space.
-The space should be reserved by **(TODO: FIND OUT MORE ABOUT SPACE RESERVATION AND UPDATE THIS SECTION WITH DETAILS)**.
+The space should be reserved by submitting a [Room Reservation Request](https://www.fpm.iastate.edu/roomscheduling/student_form/).
+Rooms with a projector are preferable.
+Visit the room beforehand to make sure the projector has an HDMI input (some only have VGA).
 Officer meetings and meetings with the advisor will be set up by the officers at a time and place that works for everyone involved.

-#### Fall 2015 / Spring 2016 General Meeting Information

-- Day/Time: *TBD*
-- Location: *TBD*
-- Beginning Date: *TBD*
-- Ending Date: *TBD*

 ## Section 5: Advisor & Affiliation